Multi-District School Choice: Playing on Several Fields: Sincere-Unconstrained Students

-\begin{lemma} For every $p \in (0, 1)$, there exists $\tau > 0$ such that for any large enough $n$, in the uniform $(n; 2)$ model with the districts using any combination of matching mechanisms, there exists a set of unconstrained students of expected size at least $\tau n$ where each unconstrained student strictly prefers for a distinct constrained student to become unconstrained. \end{lemma}
+Finally, we adapt our large-market analysis to show that a version of Theorem \ref{thm:sophisticated} still holds when sincere-unconstrained students use positional heuristics, which we prove in \cref{app:heuristics}.

-\begin{proof} Let the two districts be $L$ and $R$.
-We start by lower bounding the expected number of ordered pairs of students $(i_1, i_2)$ that satisfy the following conditions: \begin{enumerate} \item $i_1$ is unconstrained, and $i_2$ is constrained and resides in district $L$. \item $i_1$ most prefers a school $\ell \in L$. \item $i_2$ most prefers a school $r \in R$, and next prefers $\ell$. \item No other student finds $\ell$ or $r$ acceptable. \item $i_2$ is higher in the priority order than $i_1$ at $\ell$. \end{enumerate} Under these conditions, $i_1$ would strictly benefit from $i_2$ becoming unconstrained, as $i_2$ would switch from enrolling in district $L$ to enrolling in district $R$, which would open up school~$\ell$ for $i_1$.
+\begin{theorem} Suppose that every sincere-unconstrained student uses a positional heuristic to decide which district to enroll in.
+Then for every $p \in (0, 1)$, there exists $\tau > 0$ such that for any large enough $n$, in the uniform $(n; 5)$ model with category-probability lower bound $p$ and with one district using BM and the other using DA, there exists a set of sophisticated students of expected size at least $\tau n$ where each sophisticated student strictly prefers for a distinct sincere student to become sophisticated, and weakly prefers for all other sincere students to become sophisticated. \end{theorem}